everit-org/json-schema/README.md

 ## Javadoc

-For the latest release (1.9.2) the javadoc is published [on erosb.github.io](http://erosb.github.io/everit-json-schema/javadoc/1.9.2/)
+For the latest releases (1.10.0) the javadoc is published [on erosb.github.io](http://erosb.github.io/everit-json-schema/javadoc/1.10.0/)

 The generated javadoc of versions 1.0.0 - 1.5.1 is available at [javadoc.io](http://javadoc.io/doc/org.everit.json/org.everit.json.schema/1.5.1)